Skip to main content

 Location: Harrisonburg, VA

-Today, there are more than 70 undergraduate degree programs available to JMU students, ranging from Accounting to Writing, Rhetoric, and Technical Communication.
-Outside of the classroom, more than 400 student-run clubs and organizations call the campus home.
-And what an impressive campus it is—the website Niche ranks it as the 7th best college campus in America.
+Today, the university offers over 130 undergraduate degree programs, ranging from Accounting to Writing, Rhetoric, and Technical Communication.
+Outside of the classroom, more than 350 student-run clubs and organizations call the campus home.
+And what an impressive campus it is—the university consistently ranks as one of the best college campuses in the nation.

 Location: Hampden-Sydney, VA